 – Type of Statement: DDL, DML, SQL Select, Collect Statistics.

-– AMP Limits: Defines if All-AMP operations should be included or excluded into/from this workload.
+– AMP Limits: Defines if All-AMP operations should be included or excluded/from this workload.

-– Estimated Processing Time: Adds a query to the workload if the estimated processing time is between the minimum and maximum estimation defined.
+– Estimated Processing Time: Adds a query to the workload if the estimated processing time is between the minimum and maximum.

 – Step Row Count: Adds a query to the workload if the result rows of each step are between the minimum and maximum values specified.